patrick-blaser/patrick-blaser.github.com/OxyQuant/sites.md

      class="img-responsive" />
   </a>
   <figcaption><i><b> OxyQuant sites:</b> <br>
      <b>(A)</b> Bottom water oxygen<b markdown="1">[^1]</b> is distributed unequally in the deep oceans.
 Fresh oxygen is mainly supplied by deep water formation in the North Atlantic and around Antarctica, connecting the deep ocean with the ocean surface.
 Similarly, the net primary productivity (NPP<b markdown="1">[^2]</b>) at the sea surface is widely variable. <b>(B)</b> Sediment core sites currently available for OxyQuant (big symbols).
 I am going to use sediment cores from a variety of locations with very different combinations of local BWO concentrations and overlying primary productivity.
-For each of these cores, the general sedimentology and geochemistry is going to be determined, a series of parameters is going to be analysed and their suitability as proxies for local BWO assessed.
+For each of these cores, the general sedimentology and geochemistry will be determined, a series of parameters analysed and their suitability as proxies for local BWO assessed.
 Published sediment cores with thick Holocene sections are shown as small grey circles.
 Existing qualitative (dashed) and quantitative (solid) proxies are indicated by their calibration ranges at the bottom of panel B. </i></figcaption>
 </figure>

 [^1]:Garcia et al. (2018). *World Ocean Atlas 2018.
 Volume 3: dissolved oxygen, apparent oxygen utilization, and oxygen saturation.*[&#128214;](https://www.ncei.noaa.gov/sites/default/files/2020-04/woa18_vol3.pdf){:target="_blank"}